 The only problem here is that good footprints can have over 100,000 results.
 To narrow down your results to the best possible you have to start using stop words.
 For example if you search using the footprints “leave a comment” and “window repairs” you get over 30,000 results.

 Now if we add the stop word “about” to the search then we get just over 20,000 results.
-These words allow you narrow down your search through google’s index so you can get exactly what your looking for.
+These words allow you narrow down your search through Google’s index so you can get exactly what you are looking for.

 Here is an example of a few stop words you could use:

 Now that you’ve got your footprints, keywords and stop words to go with them it’s time to start your scrape.
-If you’re running a scrape with a mass amount of keyword’s then you should leave it running on your VPS to do it’s thing (If your using your PC then you should run it overnight).
+If you’re running a scrape with a mass amount of keyword’s then you should leave it running on your VPS to do its thing (If you’re using your PC then you should run it overnight).

-Once you’ve stopped your scrape you can export all the uncompleted keywords so you can pick it up were you left off.
+Once you’ve stopped your scrape you can export all the uncompleted keywords so you can pick it up where you left off.

 Dupremove also allows you to split your files into smaller files, which is a whole lot easier to manage.
 To begin using this you need to click on the ‘Addons’ tab and select ‘Show Available Addons’.
 Scroll down to dupremove and install the add-on, now it’s installed you’ll see the window in the picture above.
 It’s a really simple process, all you do is select the files containing the URLs which are found in the scrapebox harvester folder (also remember to export the existing list in the harvester to that file also).
 Merge the files and name it whatever you want.
 I call it ‘merged list’.
 Then you add the list into the source file and name the new target file, which I would call ‘final merged’.
 Now you can split the files up, setting the amount of URLs that you want per file.

 If you want to scan a site individually then you can enter the URL(including http://) into the custom footprint box and it will show you the whole list of all its pages.
 From here you can use the email grabber which I will show later on in the course or check for backlinks on the site.